qjcg/talks/go-scratch-that-itch/slides.md

 - Coined the term Open Source and founded the [Open Source Initiative](https://opensource.org)
 - Wrote the guidebook for [NetHack](http://www.nethack.org)
-- Currently working on the [NTPsec](https://ntpsec.org) project, he also two days ago wrote: [Rust vs.  Go](https://blog.ntpsec.org/2017/01/18/rust-vs-go.html) head-to-head comparison).
+- Currently working on the [NTPsec](https://ntpsec.org) project, he also two days ago wrote: [Rust vs.  Go](https://blog.ntpsec.org/2017/01/18/rust-vs-go.html) (head-to-head comparison.
+Will be implementing new NTPsec functionality in Go).

 ---